 - a.
 Manage and administer all Company leases and licenses - b.
 Seek opportunities for Portfolio development - c.
 Establish and implement a scheduled maintenance programme for Council and Company properties - d.
 Develop asset management plans for all Council and Company properties - e.
 Offer project management services to Council and other clients

 Development Strategies

 Aviation

 - a.
 To enhance existing aviation offerings in Westland to ensure tourist and domestic travel meets current and future stakeholder expectations through maximising our aviation portfolio. - b.
-Implement the Hokitika Airport Master Plan e.
-Consider and accept further appropriate Council assets for management
+Implement the Hokitika Airport Master Plan

 Facilities